sunnysideup/silverstripe-pagerater/README.md

 -----------------------------------------------
 1. Find out how to add modules to SS and add module as per usual.

-2. Review configs and add entries to mysite/_config/config.yml (or similar) as necessary.
+2. Review configs and add entries to `mysite/_config/config.yml` (or similar) as necessary.
-In the _config/ folder of this module you can usually find some examples of config options (if any).
+In the `_config/` folder of this module you can usually find some examples of config options (if any).

 3. add the following to your templates:

 $PageRatingForm

+# Casted variables

+Every Page Rating has the following casted variable:

+  - Method (is sometimes null, relates to the method used to calculate score)
+  - Stars
+  - Percentage
+  - RoundedPercentage
+  - ReversePercentage
+  - ReverseRoundedPercentage
+  - StarClass